Kennexploit/Micro-Finance-Managemen-System/README.md

-This is a Python Django Micro Finance Management System
+This is a Python Django, Micro Finance Management System